richardkeep/covid-19/README.md

 - You are all set to go.
 Visit http://127.0.0.1:8000/ to view the latest Covid-19 Stats

 ## Todo (Send Pull requests pls!)
-- Add filters to sort by Cases, Deaths, Recovered, Today Cases, Today Deaths, and Critical, etc
 - Use [Alpinejs](https://github.com/alpinejs/alpine) to clear the search input.
 - Add some cool animations and transitions.